irvingleonard/python-altinstall/SLES15.3/README.md

 In order to build the package you need to have a working [docker](https://www.docker.com/) environment and "prepare" the building container:

-`docker build -t python-altinstall:all .`
+`docker build -t python-altinstall:sles15.3 .`

 Then, to build the latest version:

-`docker run --rm --volume "$PWD"/releases:/root/rpmbuild/SRPMS --volume "$PWD"/releases:/root/rpmbuild/RPMS python-altinstall:all python310-altinstall.spec`
+`docker run --rm --volume "$PWD"/releases:/root/rpmbuild/SRPMS --volume "$PWD"/releases:/root/rpmbuild/RPMS python-altinstall:sles15.3 python310-altinstall.spec`

 The resulting RPMs (including source RPMs) should land in the `releases` directory.
 There might be some issues with permissions, so you might want to run: